What to do if a Website supplants my Business?

 Share article:

-What to do if a Website impersonates my business?
+What to do if a Website supplants my Business?

 In the digital age, a company's online identity is an invaluable asset.
 However, a significant challenge arises when a third-party website impersonates your company, which can have detrimental consequences for your reputation and your business.
 In this article, we'll explore the actions you can take to address this issue and how domain name disputes play a critical role in protecting your online identity.